asiloisad/pulsar-indent-guide-plus/README.md

 # Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
 Just drop your thoughts on GitHub — any feedback’s welcome!

-## Notes

-The package is fork of [indent-guide-improved](https://github.com/harai/indent-guide-improved), but decaffeinated and fixed.